AeroWidescreen/NFSCHDReflections/README.md

 - HDReflections : Reflection resolution will be increased based on the values set.
 - ImproveReflectionLOD : Increases the level of detail, but may cause objects to disappear.
 - PseudoXbox360Reflections : Fakes the look of Xbox 360 vehicle reflections by making the road textures invisible.
-- ReflectionBlurStrength : Controls the amount of blur used for road reflections.
+- ReflectionBlurStrength : Controls the amount of blur used for road reflections and increases its resolution.

 ## Extra Features
 - TrafficSignFix : Solves an issue where some traffic signs would not reflect any light.